-2018 Camp Dates: Sunday, June 10 – Friday, June 15, 2018 (Volunteers will be required to report to the camp site on the 9th)
+2020 Camp Dates: Sunday, June 21 – Friday, June 26, 2019 (Volunteers will be required to report to the campsite on the 20th)

 A typical camper for Camp High Five is HIV infected or affected (has an infected parent, sibling, residential relative or has lost a family member due to HIV/AIDS-related complications).
-The staff and volunteers strive to provide an atmosphere that is free from the worries, fear, stigma and hassles of living with HIV.
+The staff and volunteers strive to provide an atmosphere that is free from the worries, fear, stigma, and hassles of living with HIV.
 Youth attending Camp High Five have the opportunity to be around other children with the same life experiences and will not have to feel different or strange.
 Sometimes, the camp may be the first time that these children have been around other children living with HIV.
 By alleviating the hassles of a chronic illness and removing the stigma, Camp High Five seeks to provide emotional support and recreational fun for HIV affected children living with HIV.

 Eligible campers are age 6-16, but the average age is 13-14 years old.
 Most campers come from an impoverished home, without the resources to spend on a summer camp experience.
 Many of these children are growing up in an atmosphere of fear and shame without ever experiencing the real joys of childhood.

 Camp High Five has partnered with Camp Twin Lakes for the past 8 years.
-They offer a wonderful facility in which to host our camp as well as experienced supportive staff to enhance and sometimes develop our programming.
+They offer a wonderful facility in which to host our camp as well as experienced support staff to enhance and sometimes develop our programming.